 • b is the length of the semi-minor axis

-To calculate the eccentricity index, square the length of the semi-minor axis and divide it by the square of the length of the semi-major axis.
+To calculate the eccentricity, square the length of the semi-minor axis and divide it by the square of the length of the semi-major axis.
 Subtract this result from 1 and then take the square root of the result.
+For an ellipse, a must be greater than or equal to b, and the resulting eccentricity satisfies 0 ≤ e < 1 (with e = 0 being a circle).

-The following steps outline how to calculate the Eccentricity Index (EI).
+The following steps outline how to calculate ellipse eccentricity (e).

 1. First, determine the length of the semi-major axis (a).

-2. Next, determine the length of the semi-minor axis (b).
+2. Next, determine the length of the semi-minor axis (b), ensuring ab.

 5. After inserting the values of a and b into the formula and calculating the result, check your answer with the calculator above.